wildflower1227/wildflower1227/README.md

 I am doing an apprenticeship as a Software Engineer, in the field of InfoSec full time.
 I like to code and study Cybersecurity in my free time.
 My first programming language was Java.

-* 🌍  I'm based in Earth for now
+* 🌍  I'm based on Earth for now

 ### Skills